binarynonsense/bn-blog/_posts/2012-11-06-micro-review-yesterday-gone-book.md

 ![screenshot]({{ site.baseurl }}/images/posts/books_yesterdaygone.jpg)

-<p>Entertaining read, not great but I'll probably get season 2 some day.</p>
+<p>Just an entertaining read, was expecting more but I'll probably get season 2 some day.</p>